 (4) For the purposes of determining whether or not a licence is required under this Part in respect of any commercial goods vehicle, where goods are to be conveyed from one place to another, and the carriage of those goods is effected by stages whether by one vehicle or by different vehicles, the whole distance over which the goods are, or are to be, carried shall be taken to comprise the one journey and every vehicle taking part in the carriage of the goods in the course of that journey is to be deemed to make the whole journey.

+(5) In accordance with the Personal Property Securities Act 2009 (Commonwealth) section 10 the definition of licence paragraph (d), a licence granted under this Part is declared not to be personal property for the purposes of that Act.

 [Section 20 amended by No. 93 of 1979 s.
 6; No. 54 of 1985 s.
-22 and 52.]
+22 and 52; No. 42 of 2011 s.
+109.]

 21. Fees for licences